ramigs/ramigs.dev/src/site/posts/2019-11-01-creating-a-pull-request-on-github.md

 ## Add your changes

-Go ahead and implement locally your fix or new feature .
+Go ahead and implement your fix or new feature locally.

 ## Confirm build, tests and docs

 Make sure the changes you've made, still keep the build process running correctly.
-Run tests, if there any, and regenerate the documentation if necessary.
+Run tests, if there are any, and update/regenerate the documentation, if necessary.

 Most importantly, follow the contributing guidelines of the project.